GrottoPress/shield/docs/14-EMAIL-CONFIRMATION.md

        Hi,

-       You (or someone else) entered this email address while registering for a new <app name here> account, or update the email of an existing user.
+       You (or someone else) entered this email address while registering for a new <app name here> account, or updating their email address.

        To proceed to confirm your email, click the link below: